utsav0/daily-dev-tips/src/pages/posts/ive-automated-my-morning-routine.md

   - cli
 ---

-Call me lazy, but I just love automating things.
+Call me lazy, but I love automating things.
 Today we are automating my morning routine.

 You may be wondering what that routine is.

 - Make coffee (Shit, we won't automate this, Yet!)
-- Open 10 tabs
+- Open ten tabs

 Yes, that last part we are automating using the magic and mighty `bash`!